andreamazzitelli/automaticGreenhouse/README.md

 then press the reset button on the board and after a few seconds if everything has been set up correctly the board should start to operate and on the web application the measurement should be showing.

+# BLOG POST:
+I decided to focus a specific aspect of the project: how to connect the nucleo-f401re to the cloud. <a href="https://www.hackster.io/mazzitelli1835022/connect-riot-os-with-the-cloud-4bf88a">Here's the link to the blogpost</a>
+# Linkedin:
+Here is my <a href="https://www.linkedin.com/in/andrea-mazzitelli/">Linkedin Account</a>